30-Day Money Back Guarantee

 Typical Dose 600-1200 mg daily 300-600 mg daily

-Both forms deliver meaningful antioxidant support when taken consistently.
+Both forms may help support antioxidant activity when taken consistently.
 Your choice depends on individual tolerance, budget considerations, and personal preference.
 Many people start with racemic ALA due to its extensive research backing and affordability, switching to R-ALA only if they experience digestive sensitivity.

 Alpha Lipoic Acid Supplements Reviewed